 The main cabin houses a king-sized bed, while the tree tent, suspended between ancient oaks, offers an exhilarating overnight experience for the adventurous.
 A fairy-lit deck connects the spaces, leading to the wood-fired bathtub, where you can sip your poison of choice beneath a sky bursting with stars.
 Wells, Glastonbury, and Frome are all within a short drive, offering historic sights, quirky shops, and foodie delights.
 Or simply stay put and book the Farm Feast Experience, where your hosts serve a three-course fire-cooked meal using locally sourced ingredients — a true taste of Somerset.

 This Treehouse is an artist’s dream, blending bold colours, modern design and a deep connection to nature.
-Elevated among the trees, this chic stay offers up a sanctuary of relaxation and luxury.
+Elevated among the trees, this chic stay offers up a sanctuary of relaxation.

 Indulge in long, lazy mornings in the super king-size bed, relax on the balcony overlooking the orchard, or sway gently in the hammock beneath the stilts.
 In the evenings, hang out in your private hot tub, and huddle around the firepit as the sun sets behind the rolling hills.
 Come winter, the bare branches reveal far-reaching countryside views, while in spring, a sea of bluebells and wildflowers surrounds you.